chakrabar/chakrabar.github.io/_posts/articles/2018-02-05-practical-configuration-and-di-in-aspnet-core.md

 }
 ```

 As mentioned above, the ideal way to define dependency is the constructor.
-But there can be some cases when on might want to use the `IServiceProvider`
+But there can be some cases when one might want to use the `IServiceProvider`

 1. To create service instances conditionally at runtime
 2. To minimize the parameters of constructor.
 Only `IServiceProvider` can be injected in constructor, then later the actual services can be instantiated as and when necessary.